A guide on how to identify and transform limiting core beliefs

-This “Message in a Bottle” has found its way to your boat with instructions on how to build these tools and more.
-This is about learning how to live a more integrated lifestyle; letting go of that which no longer serves us so we may become more whole within ourselves and how we interact with the world.
+To live a more integrated lifestyle means letting go of that which no longer serves us so we may become more whole within ourselves and how we interact with the world.

 Imagine being able to find inner peace with any situation even in the midst of complete turmoil.
 To be established in our core, natural self can help steer us through any challenge.
 If this is our goal, we should first examine the blueprints to building that perfect foundation; our core beliefs.

 We have about 60,000 – 80,000 thoughts each day.
 Out of those thousands of thoughts, consider how many of them are negative and how many of them are positive.
 If most are negative, more than likely we are in touch with core beliefs not in alignment with our natural self.

 Ultimately the goal is to change a core belief to one that generates a positive and uplifting experience in any situation.
 This enables us to tackle challenges in a creative way, rather than submitting to them with a sense of hopelessness.

 Is changing a core belief mood-making?
 By changing a core belief, we are taking care of the root of the problem.
 Positive thinking may temporarily mask the problem on a surface level which can leave unresolved emotions.
 What we want to do is pull the weed out from its root so it does not grow back.
 Then replace it with a fruit tree so we can enjoy the fruits from our experience. (sorry, I couldn’t resist the puns.)